szegedi/dynalink/README.markdown

 to expect and react to?
 Also, what method names and signatures to emit in your own `invokedynamic` instructions?
 For purposes of interoperability, we'll reserve the method namespace `dyn` for the commonly-understood MOP, meaning every method name will start with `dyn:`.
+Also note that when we use the `INVOKEDYNAMIC` instruction, for sake of brevity we omit the business of specifying a bootstrap method that we already explained how to do previously.

 The operations are:

 1. Get property of an object with a constant name